AsmaaBenn/Properties_API_Challenge/README.md

 # Properties_API_Challenge
 <p>
-I have a friend has become a millionaire over night <br/>
+A few weeks ago, a friend of mine become a millionaire over night <br/>
-He want me to implement the backend of a <b> management property platform </b>, so he can have control over the properties.
+He start bying many properties and he want me to implement the backend of a <b> management property platform </b>, so he can have control over the properties.
 </p>
 <p>
 I created a basic API that can :<br/>